CUBRID/cubrid-manual/en/sql/transaction.rst

 *   Transaction T1 can update/insert record to the table being viewed by another transaction T2.
 *   Transaction T1 cannot change the schema of the table being viewed by another transaction T2.

-This isolation level uses a two-phase locking protocol for an exclusive lock.
-A shared lock on a row is released immediately after it is read; however, an intention lock on a table is released when a transaction terminates to ensure repeatable read on the schema.
+This isolation level follows a two-phase locking protocol for an exclusive lock.
+A shared lock on a row is released immediately after it is read; however, an intent lock on a table is released when a transaction terminates to ensure repeatable read on the schema.

 **Example**